 The first is that we might see a 3D camera in some form in at least one of the iPhone 12 models.
 While there aren't any particularly clear details on this, it's something that's been mentioned in a few different rumors, so we wouldn't be surprised to see some kind of 3D camera feature come September.

 One of the most exciting rumors is that the iPhone 12 will have four rear lenses.
 The fourth addition is rumored to be the LiDAR scanner found on the iPad Pro 2020, which can accurately judge distances and depth.
-This time-of-flight camera would allow for improved augmented reality and Portrait mode.
+This would allow for improved augmented reality and Portrait mode.

 We've also seen rumors that the iPhone 12 might have a 64MP main camera, which would be a massive upgrade from the 12MP currently seen on the iPhone 11.
 Whether or not this camera will involve some sort of pixel binning will remain to be seen.
 It's also been suggested that the iPhone 12 will have multiple lenses that support night mode shooting, and the ultra-wide lens could even have a dedicated macro mode.

-Lastly, there has also been rumors that the top end iPhone 12 will get a new image stabilization technology entitled 'sensor-shift', which would allow the sensor to move in order to counteract camera shake.
+There has also been rumors that the top end iPhone 12 will get a new image stabilization technology entitled 'sensor-shift', which would allow the sensor to move in order to counteract camera shake.

 What will the iPhone 12 design be?

 Apple is known for its beautifully designed technology, so we're expecting big things from the iPhone 12.
 One rumor has indicated that the iPhone 12 could return to a more angular design, as seen on the iPhone 5.
-Meanwhile, there's even a suggestion that one of the upcoming iPhone 12 models might lack the notch for the front-facing camera.

 Best iPhone for photography in 2020: from the iPhone 7 Plus to 11 Pro